shikhar0503/Book-Recommendation-System/README.md

 #### 2.6 Content Based Recommendation
 This system recommends books by calculating similarities in Book Titles.
 For this, TF-IDF feature vectors were created for unigrams and bigrams of Book-Titles; only those books' data has been considered which are having at least 80 ratings.

-#### 2.7 Hybrid Approach (Collaborative+Content) Recommendation
-A hybrid recommendation system was built using the combination of both content-based filtering and collaborative filtering systems.
-A percentile score is given to the results obtained from both content and collaborative filtering models and is combined to recommend top n books.

 ### 3. Libraries Used: